 The sacral spine refers to the five fused vertebrae (S1–S5) at the end of the spinal column.
-Basically, the sacral spine is located behind the pelvis, between the hip bones, and connects the spinal column to the pelvis.
+Basically, the sacral spine is located behind the pelvis, between the hip bones and connects the spinal column to the pelvis.
 This general area is sometimes referred to as the lumbosacral spine.

-- Physical therapy or chiropractic work
+- Physical therapy

 - Prescription or over-the-counter anti-inflammatory medications

-- Steroid (cortisone) injections
+- Epidural steroid (cortisone) injections

 Surgery is usually seen as a last-resort option because of the highly invasive nature of traditional open back procedures.
 Laser Spine Institute offers an alternative with minimally invasive spine surgery.
 Our surgeons use smaller incisions to access the spine, sparing muscles and leading to a faster recovery time^ for patients.